James Bidgood (filmmaker): Life and career

 James Alan Bidgood was born in Stoughton, Wisconsin, and grew up in Madison, Wisconsin.
-He moved to New York City in 1951.
+He moved to New York City in 1951, and attended Parsons The New School for Design in the late 1950s.
 His artistic output embraced a number of media and disciplines, including music, set and window design, and drag performance.
+He got his start performing at East Village drag club Club 82, using the stage name Terri Howe.

-In time, his interests led him to photography and film and it is for this work that he is most widely known.
-Highly recognizable, his photographs are distinguished by an aesthetic of high fantasy and camp.
-His work which was inspired by an early interest in Florenz Ziegfeld, Folies Bergère, and George Quaintance has, in turn, served as important inspiration for a slew of artists including Pierre et Gilles and David LaChapelle.
-In the late 1950s, Bidgood attended Parsons The New School for Design.
+His interests led him to photography and film and it is for this work that he is most widely known.
+His photographs are distinguished by an aesthetic of high fantasy and camp, inspired by an early interest in Florenz Ziegfeld, Folies Bergère, and George Quaintance.
+He wanted to bring artistry to gay male erotic photography, believing that the genre at the time he started out had not been pushed to its limits.
+He explained in a 2005 interview:

 Bidgood released the film Pink Narcissus in 1971, after filming in his small apartment from 1963 to 1970.
 The film is a dialogue-free fantasy centered around a young and often naked man.
 The film took seven years to make, and Bidgood built all the sets and filmed the entire piece in his tiny apartment.
 He later removed his name from the film because he felt editors had changed his original vision.
 Consequently, the identity of the film's creator was only a matter of speculation for nearly three decades after its release, with Andy Warhol frequently floated as a candidate.
 It was not until 1998 that writer Bruce Benderson decided to investigate the matter, and eventually traced them to Bidgood, then living on 14th Street in Manhattan.
 Through a friend who was an agent, Benderson arranged publication of Bidgood's output under his own name for the first time and also wrote the first complete monograph on Bidgood, which was published by Taschen.
 Bidgood's film Pink Narcissus was re-released in 2003 by Strand Releasing.

+When the pornographic film industry began to blossom in the early 1970s, Bidgood signed with Hand in Hand Films, a burgeoning gay production company with only a handful of films to its name, to produce his second film.

+"Beyond These Doors" was to feature Bidgood's lush and colourful photography showcased in scenes of hardcore pornography.
+However, for unknown reasons, the film was only partially completed and is considered lost.
+One excerpt of an orgy scene from the film can be seen in the 1975 porn documentary "Good Hot Stuff," which showcases the footage under the working title "Baghdad."
+After the negative experience, Bidgood effectively left the film industry.

+When a profile on Bidgood was written by Artforum in 2019, the author noted that at the time of publishing the piece, he "lives in poverty in New York City."